 Neck masses are something that affects people of all ages.
 Understandably, such masses are of great concern for patients.
 This webpage is to provide information on what some of the causes of various types of neck masses are.
-This information is not meant to replace a physician visit and exam and is meant for informational purposes only.
 If you have only a sensation of a lump in your neck without actually being able to see or feel it with your fingers, click here for more information.
 If you have a bump or lesion inside your mouth, click here instead.

 As a general rule of thumb, physicians do not consider a neck mass "significant" until it reaches at least 1.5cm in size.
 Neck masses <1.5cm are generally observed unless there are other findings that increase level of concern.

 Regardless of size, there are three basic classes of neck masses and based on where the mass is located, can help guide a physician to a specific diagnosis.
 The three classes are:

 Based on physical exam findings, follow-up studies may be obtained including endoscopy, cultures, fine needle aspiration, ultrasound, CT/MRI scans, and/or bloodwork.